 29 December 2021, 09:38 | Updated: 4 August 2023, 15:25

 Big anime TV and film productions are often coupled with powerful scores.
-Here are some of the best music composed for anime shows – from Studio Ghibli and beyond.
+Here’s some of the best music composed for anime shows – from Studio Ghibli and beyond.

 Anime is the Japanese word for ‘animated’, and outside Japan it has come to refer specifically to Japanese animated film and TV series, often inspired by manga, which is Japan’s answer to comic books.